royalapplications/docs/src/r2022/royalserver/management/multi-factor-authentication/provider/totp.md

 In the Users tab
 - Click on **Add...**.
 - Click on **Select User...** to select a user and `Generic TOTP` as provider.
-- Select for which feature this user is reqiured to present a second factor (e.g. Document Store or Secure Gateway)
+- Select for which feature this user is reqiured to present a second factor (Document Store or Secure Gateway)
 - Specify an optional comment
 - Specify the caching time.
 Each successful authentication is then cached for the specified minutes.
-If a second MFA request
 - Provide meaningful names for Issuer and Label (these are displayed in the Authenticator Apps later).

 > [!NOTE]